Indwe embraces drone technology to help improve risk management and optimise insurance

-“Technology for its own sake means very little if there is no demonstrable business value associated to it.
+“Technology for its own sake means very little if there is no clear-cut business value associated to it.
 As such, Indwe believes that when used correctly, drone technology empowers insurers and large corporates with an innovative way of measuring and evaluating the effectiveness of controls,” says Claude Hamman, Head of the Specialised Risk Advisory at Indwe Risk Services.

 From a risk assessment and pricing perspective, drones can conduct aerial assessments to identify property features not otherwise possible by people.
 This approach, combined with expert risk management advice, provides insurers with more insight into the operational risk exposures and ensures that companies are more accurately insured while also streamlining the underwriting pricing processes.

 Using UAVs have the added benefit of creating safer working conditions for both operational employees and risk control surveyors who must sometimes overcome dangerous or difficult obstacles to do proper risk assessments.